jeffreydyao/abiramen.github.io/_posts/2020-09-18-cse-setup-old.md

 ---

 {: .alert .alert-red}
-This method is now considered unreliable (especially during exam periods) due to the load it places on CSE servers, and will likely become unsupported by CSE eventually.
+This method is now considered unreliable (especially during exam periods) due to the load it places on CSE servers.
 Check out [this newer post](/cse-setup) instead.

 Hi there!
 If you're new here, welcome to CSE!
 We're going to be setting up a text editor called Visual Studio Code, or VS Code, to remotely work on the CSE computers without needing a VNC client!